Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: Introduction

 In our paper we study a model which generalizes the one in \cite{msw-simple,msw-non-simple}.
-Our LQG disks will have a finite collection of marked points $\bm{z}=(z_i\colon i\in A)$ (for $A\subseteq\N$ finite) where the Liouville field has logarithmic singularities.
+Our LQG disks will have a finite collection of marked points $\bm{z}=(z_i\colon i\in A)$ (for $A\subseteq\N$ finite) where the Liouville field (which is a distribution in the unit disk that describes the distortion of the Euclidean metric) has logarithmic singularities.
 These surfaces arise in a natural probabilistic construction where the law of an LQG disk with a CLE has been reweighted according to CLE loop nesting statistics around the points $\bm{z}$.
-In the remaining introduction we will first introduce the variants of CLE and LQG disks which will be studied in the paper (Sections \ref{sec:intro-def} to \ref{sss:gen-disk}) and then we state our main results (Section \ref{sec:intro-res}).
+In the remaining introduction we will first introduce the variants of CLE and LQG disks which will be studied in the paper (Sections \ref{sec:intro-def} to \ref{sss:gen-disk}) and then we state our main results (Section \ref{sec:intro-res}), namely exploration results for these reweighted loop decorated LQG disks, and recursive formulas as well as finiteness conditions for their partition functions.